julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 It depends on intention and education.
 Learning the history, naming the tradition, and respecting origins matters more than rigid boundaries.

 **Why are so many witch plants bitter or medicinal?**
 Because survival mattered more than comfort.
-Bitter herbs are believed to strengthen the body, clarify the mind, and resist decay — physically and spiritually.
+Bitter herbs are believed to strengthen the body, clarify the mind, and resist decay, physically and spiritually.

 **Is this about magic or medicine?**
 Historically, there was no separation.
 Healing, protection, and ritual were part of the same practice.